d2s/Documentation/_posts/2018-04-10-AddConfigurations.md

 ### Local and remote catalogs

-Local catalog and Remote catalog (if not on remote server) is added either by using *drag and drop* from filemanager or *by GUI* (select the icon) or *by text* only.
+Local catalog and Remote catalog (if not on remote server) is added either by using *drag and drop* from filemanager or *by text* only.
 If enter by text please remember to add the full path.
 Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog (if remote backup catalog is in users home catalog somewhere).
 See sample configuration below.
 ![Select](/images/RsyncOSX/master/add/add2.png)

 ### Sample configuration